DansGit/scraper.py/README.md

   * Referer header is automically updated with latest search results page.

 # How To
-I'm far too lazy to wright this now and I don't expect this to garner much attention.
+I'm far too lazy to wright this now.
-Take a look at startribune.py for an example of a working webscraper.
+Take a look at startribune.py for an example of a working web scraper.
 Send me a message if you have any questions.